gaenseklein/slidenotes/testnotes/code tutorial.md

 # Code Tutorial
-Welcome to the Image-Tutorial.
+Welcome to the Code-Tutorial.
 This tutorial explains how to implement and use images in slidenotes.io.

 To begin the presentation press ctrl+Escape or the play button